jennguyen1/nhuyhoa/_posts/2016-03-03-Multilevel-Models.md

 ## Generalized Linear Multilevel Models

 We can easily extend the fitting of multilevel models to glms.
+For logistic and poisson models, adding a random effect term may be considered as modeling overdispersion.

 The generic function is written as